robrwo/-DBIX-Class-Helper-TableSample/README.md

     );
     ```

-- `type`
+- `method`

-    By default, there is no sampling type., e.g. you can simply use:
+    By default, there is no sampling method, e.g. you can simply use:

     ```perl
     my $rs = $schema->resultset('Wobbles')->search_rs(